ralish/dotfiles/README.md

 * **Compatible**
   Most Unix-like systems have [Perl](https://www.perl.org/) installed by default and Stow itself has no peculiar dependencies.
 * **Portable**
-  Stow can be included in the repository and subsequently stow itself into a location in the user's `PATH` for a quick bootstrap!
+  Stow can be included in the repository and subsequently *stow* itself into a location in the user's `PATH` for a quick bootstrap!
 * **Organised**
-  Stow makes keeping the repository organised simple, with each directory containing the configuration files for a specific program or library.
+  Stow makes keeping the repository organised simple, with each directory containing the configuration for a specific program or library.
 * **Granular**
-  Stow operates on chosen directories allowing for only a desired subset of application or library configurations to be installed.
+  Stow operates on chosen directories allowing for only a desired subset of applications or library configurations to be installed.
 * **Revertible**
   Stow can undo the changes it makes, ensuring that leaving the system in the same state as it was originally is trivial to do.
 * **Stateless**
-  Stow doesn't need to maintain any state between executions which helps to keep the system simple, and consequently less likely to break.
+  Stow doesn't need to maintain any state between executions which helps keep the system simple, and consequently less likely to break.
 * **Lightweight**
   Stow is fast, unintrusive, and at the time of writing the script comes in at a mere ~132KB!